isabella232/AzureCAT-AVS/networking/deploy-avs-with-global-reach-with-or-without-nvas-in-azure-vnet-or-vwan/readme.md

-# Deploy ASV with Global Reach with or without NVAs in Azure using VNETs or vWAN
+# Deploy AVS with Global Reach with or without NVAs in Azure using VNETs or vWAN

 This solution is the easiest way of deploying AVS.